clux/probes/content/post/2024-10-01-prometheus-minified.md

 ## How Many Signals

-Let's do some basic and simplified enumeration maths on how many signals you actually want to properly identify failures quickly.
+Let's do some simplified enumeration maths on how many signals you actually want to properly identify failures quickly.

 ### Compute Utilisation/Saturation
 Consider the example of a cluster with 200 pods, and 5 nodes.